 - It’s important to figure out what works best for your cat’s unique personality, and expanding on that.

 - Toys: Jingle balls, stuffed mice, and feather toys will all provide opportunities for stalking and pouncing.
-If you’d like to try making some cat toys of your own at home, and can’t commit to the dedication to make a 60-box “Rufus Tower”, check out these 5 DIY cat toys made from a toilet paper roll.
+If you’d like to try making some cat toys of your own at home, check out these 5 DIY cat toys made from a toilet paper roll.

 - Active play sessions: Take some time to play with your cat.
 The interaction with you will add to the stimulation and it will provide you with bonding opportunities as well.